pittsburgh-haskell/ihaskell-demo/README.md

 ## Running the notebook live yourself

-The full installation of IHaskell as of March 7, 2015 was used.
+A full installation of IHaskell including all the displays as of March 5, 2015 for GHC 7.8.4 was used.

-In addition, the [`asciidiagram`](https://hackage.haskell.org/package/asciidiagram) package was installed.
+Additional libraries required:

+- `asciidiagram`
+- `fgl`
+- `graphviz`

+A drawback of using IHaskell is lack of dependency or version information about the environment in which the notebook was successfully executed.